March 2023 - Maruti Suzuki Brezza Petrol Variants Explained - Which One To Buy?

 *Estimated

 The Brezza’s non-turbo petrol engine has trouble competing with turbo petrol engines.
-The turbo petrol engines offer far better torque output for a wider RPM range to provide easier drivability at low to mid-range RPMs. in terms of power, the smaller 1.0L turbo petrol engines have no trouble matching or beating the Brezza’s 103PS figure.
-Even in terms of mileage, the Magnite and Kiger turbo petrol-manual narrowly beat the Brezza’s fuel efficiency figure.
-However, with the automatic, the Brezza is the clear winner in the segment despite a power sapping torque converter automatic transmission.
-Speaking of automatic, the Brezza also gets a 6-speed torque converter automatic, which replaces the older 4-speed automatic.
+The turbo petrol engines offer far better torque output for a wider RPM range to provide easier drivability at low to mid-range RPMs.
+In terms of power, the smaller 1.0L turbo petrol engines have no trouble matching or beating the Brezza’s 103PS figure.
+In terms of mileage, the Fronx and Taisor turbo petrol-manual beat the Brezza’s fuel efficiency figure.

 |